Global Characterization of Equilibria in Tirole's (1985) Model with a Dividend-Paying Asset: Global characterization of equilibria

 \subsection{Bubble possibility and necessity}

 We next study under what conditions bubbles are possible (``bubbles can arise'') or necessary (``bubbles must arise'').
-Corollary \ref{cor:bubbleless2} implies that $\sum_{t=1}^\infty d_t<\infty$ is necessary for the existence of bubbles.
-We thus introduce the following assumption.
+Lemma \ref{lem:impossible1} implies that $\sum_{t=1}^\infty d_t<\infty$ is necessary for the existence of bubbles.
+We thus assume this condition.